 - Allows for troubleshooting wire placement if difficulties are encountered

 Second: Ultrasound allows for confirmation of the wire position and troubleshooting

-Once you have accessed the vessel, it is crutial to confirm that you are placing your wire into the correct vessel.
-With ultrasound we can visualize the wire in the correct vessel.
+Once you have accessed the vessel, it is crucial to confirm that you are placing your wire into the correct vessel.
+With ultrasound, we can visualize the wire in the correct vessel.

 Real-time manometry with the Compass Device

 While we still perform manometry using a 30cm length of IV tubing, there are newer devices on the market such as the Compass device by Centurion which provides real-time digital pressure reading of the needle tip.

 I don’t have any relationship with the device or company but if you want to learn more, here is the website: Centurion Compass